· Marcus Reed

 — Outdoor Industry Association, 2023

 That is a huge base of riders, and almost every one of them faces the same small problem: where do the tube, the multitool, the pump and the snacks go?
 The three usual answers are a jersey pocket, a backpack or a bag on the bike.
-Frame bags win that comparison for most people, but not all — and being honest about that is the point of this piece.
+Frame bags win that comparison, and the rest of this piece shows you exactly why.

 Here is where a frame bag genuinely earns its place.
 These are not marketing lines; they are the reasons I keep one on my own bikes.